ND Stevenson: Personal life

 Stevenson married fellow cartoonist Lee Knox Ostertag in September 2019.
 He began working on She-Ra and the Princesses of Power at the same time that he began dating Ostertag.
 He described him as influential on the show "from the very beginning"; Ostertag originated a major plot twist in the show's penultimate season.

 In July 2020, Stevenson announced that he was "nonbinary, or something like it", and that he used any gender pronouns.
 In November 2020, Stevenson published a comic about his top surgery.
 On March 31, 2021, the International Transgender Day of Visibility, Stevenson stated that he is transmasculine and bigender.

 In August 2021, Stevenson changed his first name to ND, as noted by CBR, Out, ComicsBeat, Xtra Magazine, and Bleeding Cool.
 In October 2021, Stevenson said that he was "becoming increasingly aware of the practical need for a new, less gendered [name] ... right now I don't really feel like I have one".
 On June 30, 2022, Stevenson announced he had chosen the name Nate, which he had been using privately since 2021, while being addressed as "ND Stevenson" professionally.
 Stevenson stated that his pronouns are he/him and he accepts "Indy" as a nickname.

 On October 11, 2020, National Coming Out Day, Stevenson wrote and illustrated his coming out story for Oprah Magazine.
 He described his journey to self-acceptance, his "battle against the gender essentialism of [his] Evangelical upbringing", and stated that he had become an atheist by age 23.

 In an August 2020 interview, Stevenson stated that he has bipolar disorder.
 In a February 2021 interview, he mentioned having ADHD and its impact on his work and life during the COVID-19 pandemic.

-In September 2025, Stevenson told hosts of the Crunchyroll podcast "The Anime Effect" that he became interested in Delicious in Dungeon, reading all 14 books within two days, because his spouse, Lee Knox Ostertag, interested him in the series.
-He said that they did a cosplay to ren fair, in 2024, together, as characters from the series, with him dressed "like a skinny Senshi...[with] seven beards."